 hronic pain, especially severe pain, can have an enormous impact on your emotional health.
 Research has shown that people with pain are significantly more likely to experience anxiety, depression, and suicidal thoughts.
 Remember that you are not atypical, oversensitive, or weak for experiencing emotional distress because of pain.
-These are normal, reasonable responses to physical suffering and its associated limitations.
+It is a normal, reasonable response to physical suffering and its associated limitations.